wh04m1r00t/wh04m1r00t.github.io/_featured_categories/contenido.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Aqui podrás encontrar todos los articulos subidos!
+  Aqui podrás encontrar todos mis articulos!

 # (Optional) You can disable grouping posts by date.
 # no_groups: true